ullibodnar/tic-tac-toe-ii/README.md

 # Tic-Tac-Toe Mk.
 II
-This is a classic Tic-Tac-Toe game, currently only single player.
+This is a classic Tic-Tac-Toe game, built with React.

-You can use it, modify it, and change it, but don't call it your own work.
-More on licensing in LICENCE.
+*Currently* only single player.

 Created with :heart: by Ulli Bodnar.